We don't have any information for an upcoming election in your state. Check back soon for more info!

 Assembly Rep. Wirch (D-Keosha) has been elected since 1992 and is a member of the Assembly Committee of State Affairs.

 Rep. Wirch was the only Democrat to co-sponsor the Republican medical marijuana legislation.
 Senator Wirch was singled out back in October 2019 as not being a co-sponsor of the bi-partisan medical marijuana effort (SB507).

-Her goal is to get a public hearing on the issue of medical marijuana for the 2019-2020 session.
+Her goal is to get a public hearing on the issue of medical marijuana for the 2021-22 session.
 That is the first step in Wisconsin.
 Senator Bernier has taken more than first steps supporting marijuana reform.
 In 2017 she was an Assembly Representative and one of the first Republicans in a long time to support marijuana reform by sponsoring a decriminalization bill.
-Now in 2020, she is the lead in the Republican controlled Senate trying to navigate a bill through committee.
+In 2020, she is the lead in the Republican controlled Senate trying to navigate a bill through committee.
+Early in 2021 she is the sole author on the Senate side for a decriminalization bill.
 She deserves and A for effort alone!

 SB507 Medical Marijuana is supported and co-sponsored in the Senate by Republican Patrick Testin (R-Stevens Point).

 This is the first time Republicans have signed their name to a bill in nearly two decades.

 In 2018 the City of Superior decriminalized small amounts of marijuana and the City of Ashland approved measures about declaring a resolution to support both medical and recreational cannabis.
 The Democrat Assitant Senate Minority Leader did not sponsor any legislation on marijuana reform in 2019-2020.
 Senator Janet Bewley was close to failing this session.